bobpeulen/oci_opensearch/postgresql_logs/README.md

 # Ingest OCI PostgreSQL logs into OCI OpenSearch for database monitoring

-## Use OCI Logging and OCI Streaming to stream any logs into OCI OpenSearch, using pipelines.
+The following steps will use OCI Logging and OCI Streaming to stream pg_audit logs coming from OCI PostgreSQL into OCI OpenSearch, using pipelines.

-The below steps follow the following flow: OCI PostgreSQL logs > OCI Logging > Connector Hub > OCI Streaming > OCI OpenSearch Pipelines > OCI OpenSearch
+The below steps follow the following flow: OCI PostgreSQL logs (pg_audit) > OCI Logging > Connector Hub > OCI Streaming > OCI OpenSearch Pipelines > OCI OpenSearch

 ## 1. Create an OCI postgreSQL database and OCI OpenSearch cluster
-- Set up default VCN with private and public subnet, add ports for OCI OpenSearch and OCI PostgreSQL
+- Set up default VCN with private and public subnet, open ports for OCI OpenSearch and OCI PostgreSQL
-- Create OCI OpenSearch cluster in public subnet
+- Create an OCI OpenSearch cluster an OCI PostgreSQL instance

 ## 2. Create logging for OCI PostgreSQL
 - Create an OCI Log Group